Cook UK

 ¼ teaspoon ground mixed spice or cinnamon

-Beef stock cube dissolved in small amount of hot water (app. ½ cup)
+Beef stock cube dissolved in small amount of hot water (approx. ½ cup)

 ½ teaspoon dried mixed herbs